Emma sent us a great question:

 “How to maximise your training sessions on the water to become very good really quickly?”

-There are three principles to getting good really quickly
+There are three principles of fast learning to getting good really quickly

 - Find a coach with a track record of teaching really good crews.
-If you want to see how good a coach they are look at race results, look at video of good rowing/sculling (YouTube or CarlosDinares.com are good sources) and take photos of the coach’s crews and compare them.
+If you want to see how good a coach they are look at race results, look at video of good rowing/sculling and find a great coach.
 The technique and skill and body position similarity between athletes is a good way to check if they are technically skilled.
 Also look at the oars – do they move in perfect parallels or do they converge/diverge through the stroke.
 Perfect parallels is what you want.
 Lastly, the athletes – if they have the air of a swan where it looks like they are doing simple movements while still working hard to move the boat they are probably more skilled.
 Novices tend to throw their bodies around and flop their heads or shoulders when they get tired.

 - Practice frequently for short periods of time.
 When you are beginning to learn something new you tire easily – both in body and mind.
 So plan 45 minute training sessions on the water as many days a week as you can.